gjbex/Fortran-MOOC/docs/procedures.md

 ## Recursion procedures

-In most programming languagues, functions can be recursively defined, i.e., they have a call to themselves in their definition.
+In most programming languages, functions can be recursively defined, i.e., they have a call to themselves in their definition.
 Fortran allows recursive procedures, but they have to be declared as such.
 For instance, revisiting the example in the precious section we can define that recursively as well.